 Miscellaneous Activities in Cameron Highland

 All tourist site stays open up to 6pm only so in the evening there was nothing much to do in Cameron Highland.
-A few local market stays open for a bit long so in the evening you may want to browse them for fresh veggies or plant.
+A few local markets stay open for a bit long so in the evening you may want to browse them for fresh veggies or plant.
 Boiled/roasted sweet potatoes are the most interesting street food I found there.
-They were uber sweet than usual potatoes potatos I tested before.
-Steamboat buffet dinner seemed to be very popular there with a very cheap pricing (the one we tried costs ony 35RM/person).
-At the last day of our stay I bought quite a few plants to bring home with me.
-And ofcourse as a souveniour you can buy dry flowers like lavender, tea and flower essential oil.
+They were uber sweet than usual potatoes I tested before.
+Steamboat buffet dinner seemed to be very popular there with very cheap pricing (the one we tried costs only 35RM/person).
+At the last day of our stay, I bought quite a few plants to bring home with me.
+And of course, as a souvenir, you can buy dry flowers like lavender, tea, and flower essential oil.

-Other than these there are also a lot more attraction in Cameron like bee farm, butterfly farms etc. You might enjoy those aswell if you are an insects lover.
+Other than these there are also a lot more attractive in Cameron like bee farm, butterfly farms etc. You might enjoy those as well if you are an insects lover.

-If you planing to visit Cameron Highland make sure you’re a good and safe driver or you driving partner is.
-You can go there by bus (which is quite cost effective) then hire motor bike there aswell.
+If you planning to visit Cameron Highland make sure you’re a good and safe driver or your driving partner is.
+You can go there by bus (which is quite cost effective) then hire motorbike there as well.
 Every hotel/resort there also offers package day trip, however, I don’t think a day is enough to enjoy the natural beauty there.
-Plan your journey ahead so you can manage time better, and do avoid driving around at the night.
+Plan your journey ahead so you can manage time better, and to avoid driving around at the night.
 Trust me the curves are scary :p

 Have you been to Cameron Highland?
 What are your favorite places in Cameron?
 Share in the comments.